 Examines various models of supervision and the supervisory relationship.
-It considers supervision in relation to management and leadership.
-Focuses on the role of supervisor vis-a-vis superiors and subordinates and explores issues of accountability, performance indicators and performance evaluation.
-The special case of the supervision of 'helping professionals' will be considered.
+Considers supervision in relation to management and leadership.
+Also focuses on the role of supervisor vis-a-vis superiors and subordinates and explores issues of interpersonal relationaships, conflict management, leadership and team performance.